 - a more environmentally friendly approach.

-- Works sooner: Pre-treating can work to melt the first few inches of snow (often the slipperiest) on contact before crews arrive, meaning that hazards and liabilities are reduced.
+- Works sooner: Pre-treating can work to create a barrier between snowfall and road surfaces, preventing ice build-up when vehicles drive over it.
+Pre-treating also melts the first few millimeters of snow on contact before crews arrive, meaning that hazards and liabilities are reduced.
 Compare that to salt crystals, which are applied only after snow and ice is built up and which need time to liquify before they have any melting effectiveness.

 - More precise: Liquid solutions can be applied more precisely than salt crystals that tend to bounce and scatter to areas that do not need it, like grassy areas, tree wells, and flower beds—all which are negatively impacted by salt.
 The Michigan Department of Transportation learned that roughly 40% of rock salt spread on roads bounced off the roads and onto the shoulder.